lmontaldo/maestriafing/README.md

 * config.py: This file contains configuration variables for your project.
 You can define constants such as file paths, hyperparameters, API keys, or any other project-specific configurations here.

 * requirements.txt: This file lists the required Python packages and their versions for your project.
 It helps ensure that anyone running your project can install the necessary dependencies easily.

-# THESIS STRUCTURE
-## Chapter 1: Introduction

-Introduce the topic of the thesis and the goal of the MLOps project.
-Provide background information on preprocessing, FAVAR model, deep learning, and time series analysis.

-## Chapter 2: Literature Review

-Review existing literature on preprocessing techniques for time series data.
-Explore relevant research papers and articles on FAVAR models and their application in time series analysis.
-Investigate deep learning models for time series forecasting.

-## Chapter 3: Data Collection and Preprocessing

-Explain the data collection process, including the sources of your monthly time series data.
-Describe the steps taken to preprocess the time series data, such as handling missing values, handling outliers, and scaling the data.

-## Chapter 4: FAVAR Model

-Present the concept and theory behind the FAVAR model.
-Describe the implementation of the FAVAR model on your monthly time series data.
-Explain how the model is trained, validated, and evaluated.

-## Chapter 5: Deep Learning Model

-Discuss the theory and architecture of the deep learning model you chose for time series analysis.
-Detail the implementation of the deep learning model on your monthly time series data.
-Explain the training process, hyperparameter tuning, and evaluation metrics used.
-Chapter 6: Model Comparison and Evaluation

-Compare the performance of the FAVAR model and the deep learning model.
-Evaluate the models based on appropriate metrics such as accuracy, RMSE, MAE, etc.
-Discuss the strengths and weaknesses of each model.

-### Chapter 7: Deployment and MLOps

 Discuss the deployment process of the chosen models in a production environment.
 Describe the MLOps practices and tools used for model deployment, monitoring, and versioning.